 Install air conditioners to reduce the temperature inside your home.

-Reduce clutter in the basement, attic, and other storage areas to limit areas that firebrats can hide and live in.
+Reduce the clutter in the basement, attic, and other storage areas to limit areas that firebrats can hide and live in.

-Store personal belongings in plastic storage containers with tight fitting lids instead of cardboard boxes.
+Store personal belongings in plastic storage containers with tight-fitting lids instead of cardboard boxes.

-Place dry goods like flour and cereal in plastic or glass containers that have tight fitting lids.
+Place dry goods like flour and cereal in plastic or glass containers that have tight-fitting lids.